 Clean the Evaporator

-Before you clean off the evaporator, make sure you have cut off the power to not only the ac unit, but the furnace as well.
-This is important to do, since your evaporator coils are most commonly found in the same unit as the furnace and can lead to accident or damage if left on while cleaning the evaporator.
+Before you clean off the evaporator, make sure you have cut off the power to not only the ac unit but the furnace as well.
+This is important to do since your evaporator coils are most commonly found in the same unit as the furnace and can lead to accidents or damage if left on while cleaning the evaporator.
 The first thing is to determine whether or not the coils are accessible through the plenum, or not.
-Often, that portion of the unit is encased in sheet metal, which would require an HVAC expert like the team at Air Systems Service, to assist this process.
-If the coils are accessible, use a hand held vacuum to remove debris, dirt and dust from the evaporator.
+Often, that portion of the unit is encased in sheet metal, which would require an HVAC expert like the team at Air Systems Service, to assist with this process.
+If the coils are accessible, use a handheld vacuum to remove debris, dirt, and dust from the evaporator.

 Remove Frost Buildup

 Dormant ac units may experience a type of deep freeze through the winter months when they are not on.
-This may cause the unit to malfunction due to frost build up over the winter, so as this is less applicable in the spring and summer, pay attention to maintain your unit and remove frost buildup in its neglected winter months.
+This may cause the unit to malfunction due to frost buildup over the winter, so as this is less applicable in the spring and summer, pay attention to maintaining your unit and removing frost buildup in its neglected winter months.

-These three tips can help keep your AC unit running smoothly when the summer heat hits.
+These three tips can help keep your AC Unit smoothly when the summer heat hits.
 Call Air System Services today to schedule your annual AC checkup and extend the lifespan of your unit.
-We can be reached at (919) 266-5755, or click here to schedule your service online.
+We can be reached at 919-266-5755 or fill out our form.